-A four-story, stuccoed multipurpose building that serves as a dormitory for cadets and staff housing on the top three floors and the campus security office on the first floor.
+A four-story, stuccoed multipurpose building that serves as a dormitory for cadets and staff housing on the top three floors.
+The campus police office is located on the first floor.
+The ground floor serves as GMC's shipping and receiving center.
+This building is due to be demolished after the Baugh Barracks project is finished to make room for the new Prep School.